adrianhopebailie/web-monetization/explainer.md

 The Web Payments WG has designed two APIs that follow a similar pattern to Web Monetization but for a slightly different use case.

-The Payment Request API is an imperative API that websites can use to request a single discreet payment.
+The Payment Request API is an imperative API that websites can use to request a single discrete payment.

 This is designed to always prompt the user for authorization as part of the flow as it is designed for payment sizes where this is necessary.
 However, nothing prevents this API also supporting a non-interactive flow that supports Web Monetization use cases.